-Hydrographs of time-series groundwater level data for groundwater level RMS wells were prepared with all available groundwater level monitoring data through WY 2023 (plus Fall 2023) and are contained in Appendix B. The hydrographs generally show slightly lower groundwater elevations during the drought that extended from 2012 to 2015, followed by annual increases during wetter years (WY 2017, WY 2019, WY 2023) and decreases during drier years (WY 2018, WY 2020, WY 2021, WY 2022).
-Significant increases in groundwater elevations were recorded in several wells in Spring 2023.
-Several designated RMS wells do not have historical groundwater level data between 2015 and 2023 because they either were not monitored during that period (i.e., not part of a previous monitoring program such as CASGEM) or have not yet been installed.
+Hydrographs of time-series groundwater level data for groundwater level RMS wells were prepared with all available groundwater level monitoring data through WY 2024 (plus Fall 2024) and are contained in Appendix B. The hydrographs generally show slightly lower groundwater elevations during the drought that extended from 2012 to 2015, followed by annual increases during wetter or above normal years (WY 2017, WY 2019, WY 2023, WY 2024) and decreases during drier years (WY 2018, WY 2020, WY 2021, WY 2022).
+Significant increases in groundwater elevations were recorded in several wells in Spring 2024.
+Several designated RMS wells do not have historical groundwater level data between 2015 and 2024 because they either were not monitored during that period (i.e., not part of a previous monitoring program such as CASGEM) or have not yet been installed.
 Hydrographs for these RMS wells will be included in future Annual Reports as data become available.